-While Discrete Choice Analysis (DCA) has been widely used to predict the influence of design decisions on customer preference and firm profit, in this paper, we introduce a conceptual framework of a drastically different approach using multidimensional network analysis (MNA) for modeling customer preferences in supporting engineering design decisions.
+While DCA has been widely used to predict the influence of design decisions on customer preference and firm profit, in this paper, we introduce a conceptual framework of a drastically different approach using MNA for modeling customer preferences in supporting engineering design decisions.
 We demonstrated the progression of a simple unidimensional network that contains only product associations, to a multidimensional network that considers product associations together with customer preference decisions, and finally to a more complete multidimensional structure that integrates product associations, customer social influence, and preference decisions as one network entity.